 IT security in hybrid working models

 The future of work is hybrid.
-Linked to this paradigm shift are numerous new requirements, be it the role of the office or the nature of collaboration.
-IT departments also face new challenges as a result of the transformation to a hybrid working model.
-IT and data security will have to be rethought in the future.
+This paradigm shift is associated with numerous new requirements, be it the role of the office or the nature of collaboration.
+IT departments are also facing new challenges due to the transformation to a hybrid working model.
+IT and data security must be rethought in the future.

 Unsecured environments

-The regular change also increases the risk of devices being stolen or lost.
-If the mobile devices are not sufficiently secured, it is easy for unauthorised persons to gain access to sensitive data.
+Regular changes also increase the risk of devices being stolen or lost.
+If the mobile devices are not adequately secured, it is easy for unauthorized persons to gain access to sensitive data.

 Modern mobile devices for employees